 Tire rotation, wheel balancing, oil change, coolant service, transmission service, brake system, power steering system, fuel system, differential service and transfer case service.

 Alignment check, air conditioning, brakes, suspension, axles, exhaust, tires, lights emissions, belts and hoses and steering.

 It's for Gilbert residents to remember there is no exception that would make it OK to extend an interval.
 These intervals already assume "best case" conditions for a safe margin of error.
 However, you may live or drive in Gilbert conditions that are harsher than average.
 Your owner's manual may have a modified schedule for “severe service" - things like extreme AZ temperatures, towing, hauling heavy loads around Scottsdale, short trips, stop-and-go conditions, etc.

-Consult your owner's manual or talk with your Spectrum Car Care Center service advisor about your driving situation and adjust your service intervals accordingly.
+Consult your owner's manual or talk with your Spectrum Car Care service advisor about your driving situation and adjust your service intervals accordingly.